2010: The Year We Make Contact: Development and filming

 When Clarke published his novel 2010: Odyssey Two in 1982, he telephoned Stanley Kubrick, and jokingly said, "Your job is to stop anybody [from] making it [into a film] so I won't be bothered."
 Metro-Goldwyn-Mayer subsequently worked out a contract to make a film adaptation, but Kubrick had no interest in directing it.
 However, Peter Hyams was interested and contacted both Clarke and Kubrick for their blessings:

 I had a long conversation with Stanley and told him what was going on.
 If it met with his approval, I would do the film; and if it didn't, I wouldn't.
 I certainly would not have thought of doing the film if I had not gotten the blessing of Kubrick.
 He's one of my idols; simply one of the greatest talents that's ever walked the Earth.
 He more or less said, 'Sure.
 Go do it.
 I don't care.'
 And another time he said, 'Don't be afraid.
 Just go do your own movie.'

 While he was writing the screenplay in 1983, Hyams (in Los Angeles) began communicating with Clarke (in Sri Lanka) via the then-pioneering medium of e-mail using Kaypro II computers and direct-dial modems.
 They discussed the planning and production of the film almost daily using this method, and their informal, often humorous correspondence was published in 1984 as The Odyssey File.
-As it focuses on the screenwriting and pre-production process, the book terminates on February 7, 1984, just before the movie is about to start filming, though it does include 16 pages of behind-the-scenes photographs from the film.
+As it focuses on the screenwriting and pre-production process, the book terminates on February 7, 1984, just before the movie was about to start filming, though it does include 16 pages of behind-the-scenes photographs from the film.
 Clarke's preface offers a gleeful, elaborate primer on the use of electronic mail.
-The Odyssey File is available in its entirety on the Internet Archive.